-If you happen to have arrowroot powder on hand, you’re in luck—it can be used as a stand-in for egg in any recipe that has another leavening agent at work.
-For this substitute, simply mix 2 tablespoons of arrowroot powder with 3 tablespoons of water; the resulting slurry can be used to replace one egg.
+If you happen to have arrowroot powder on hand, you’re in luck—it can be used as a stand-in for egg in any baking recipe that has another leavening agent at work, as well as custard, dressing and sauce recipes.
+For this substitute, simply mix 2 tablespoons of arrowroot powder with 3 tablespoons of water; the resulting slurry replaces one egg.

-Much like the vegetable oil and baking powder, this swap is ideal for recipes in which eggs do all the leavening work (i.e., there’s no other leavening agent listed in the recipe).
-Combine 1 teaspoon of baking soda with 1 tablespoon of distilled white or apple cider vinegar for a bubbly mixture that can be used to replace one egg.
+Much like vegetable oil and baking powder, this swap is ideal for recipes in which eggs do all the leavening work (i.e., there’s no other leavening agent listed in the recipe).
+Combine 1 teaspoon of baking soda with 1 tablespoon of distilled white or apple cider vinegar for a bubbly mixture that can replace one egg.

 No surprise here: Nut butter works well as a binding agent.
 You can use 3 tablespoons of any creamy type of nut butter (almond butter is especially mild and delicious) to replace an egg.

-You might not have soy lecithin hanging out in your pantry already, but if you are looking for an egg substitute because you have eliminated eggs from your diet, you may want to stock up on it at your local health food store.
-Soy lecithin is added to a variety of different foods because of its binding properties, which is why it also works well as an egg substitute.
-For this one, add 1 tablespoon of soy lecithin powder (directly to your batter) to replace one egg.
+You might not have soy lecithin hanging out in your pantry already, but if you've eliminated eggs from your diet, you may want to stock up at your local health food store.
+Soy lecithin is added to a variety of different foods because of its binding properties, which is why it works well as an egg substitute.
+Add 1 tablespoon of soy lecithin powder directly to your batter to replace one egg.